csowada/openhab-jsscripting-base/README.md

 # Introduction

-The library is used together with openHAB 3.1.
+The library is used together with openHAB 3.x.
 It is written in TypeScript and should help to write good rules.

 ## Install

+### openHAB 3.1

 In your openHAB folder root.